brandonkelly/TwigForDesigners/README.md

 The system is well thought-out and a joy to work with – once you’ve learned it.
 The only problem is, its [documentation](http://twig.sensiolabs.org/doc/templates.html) is geared toward developers, often leaving non-developers in the dust when introducing key concepts and features.

 We’ve been talking with several designers over the past year, learning what the pain points are and how to explain them.
-With this book, my goal is that designers will have a new, definitive place to learn Twig, without any assumptions about prior programming experience.
+With this book, my goal is that designers will have a new, definitive place to learn Twig, without making any assumptions about prior programming experience.

 After reading it, you should: